tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 The "ietf-te-packet-types" module contains the following YANG reusable groupings:

 performance-metrics-attributes-packet:
-: A YANG grouping that contains the generic performance metrics and additional packet-specific metrics.
+: A grouping that contains the generic performance metrics and additional packet-specific metrics.

 bandwidth-profile-parameters:
-: A YANG grouping that defines common parameters for bandwidth profiles in packet networks.
+: A grouping that defines common parameters for bandwidth profiles in packet networks.

 te-packet-path-bandwidth:
-: A YANG grouping that defines the path bandwidth information and could be used in any Packet TE model (e.g., MPLS-TE topology model) for the path bandwidth representation (e.g., the bandwidth of an MPLS-TE LSP).
+: A grouping that defines the path bandwidth information and could be used in any Packet TE model (e.g., MPLS-TE topology model) for the path bandwidth representation (e.g., the bandwidth of an MPLS-TE LSP).
 : All the path and LSP bandwidth related sections in the "ietf-te-types" generic module, {{te-yang-code}}, need to be augmented with this grouping for the usage of Packet TE technologies.

 te-packet-link-bandwidth:
-: A YANG grouping that defines the link bandwidth information and could be used in any Packet TE model (e.g., MPLS-TE topology) for link bandwidth representation.
+: A grouping that defines the link bandwidth information and could be used in any Packet TE model (e.g., MPLS-TE topology) for link bandwidth representation.
 : All the link bandwidth related sections in the "ietf-te-types" generic module, {{te-yang-code}}, need to be augmented with this grouping for the usage of Packet TE technologies.

 # TE Types YANG Module {#te-yang-code}

-The "ietf-te-types" module imports from the following modules:
+The "ietf-te-types" module imports the following modules:

 - "ietf-yang-types" and "ietf-inet-types" as defined in {{!RFC6991}}